And now for something completely different! Who’s heard of a Holga camera? This is my Holga, a medium format 120 film camera from Hong Kong.

 It really is so incredibly low-tech, you literally have to crank the film for every exposure you take.
 The way you focus this camera?
 Simply stand the appropriate distance away from the subject!

 I began bringing it along to weddings just for fun.
-Little did I know that I would start making images that really made me feel something.
+Soon enough, I began making images that really made me feel something.
+I began to feel excited about wedding photography again.

 Holga photos are unpredictable… that’s what makes them fun.
 The small print.